Existing Buildings & Retrofits

 While this may appear to be a challenge, it can also be viewed as an excellent opportunity to bring benefits to local residents and businesses by improving energy efficiency, resilience and comfort, while reducing energy costs and boosting the local economy—all while considering future generations of Richmond residents.
 Check the resources below for more information about building retrofits and other related programs in Richmond.

-Do you have a climate-friendly home and want to show others what a difference it can make?
-The City invites you to showcase your home in the Climate-Friendly Homes Tour -- a province-wide event that lets local residents visit homes with sustainable technologies, like heat pumps, high-performance building envelopes, passive house design or other low carbon features.
+Do you have a climate-friendly home or garden and want to show others what a difference it can make?
+The City invites you to showcase your space in the Climate-Friendly Homes and Gardens Tour, an event that lets local residents visit homes with sustainable features like heat pumps, high-performance building envelopes, passive house design, diversified landscaping for a changing climate, shade trees or other climate-friendly elements.

-Homeowners will open their doors for this open house-style event on Saturday, April 26, 2025.
+Homeowners will open their doors for this open house-style event on Saturday, August 22 and/or Sunday, August 30, 2026.

 The goal is to spark friendly, informative conversations about climate-friendly features based on homeowners' real experiences.